 This generator is rated at 5.1 hrs per tank running at full load and 12.1 hrs at 1/4 load.
 I’m averaging 6 -10 hours per tank running in echo mode.
 Echo mode lets the generator idle down to 1/4 speed until power is called for, which saves gas.
 It also reduces the noise level down to 62 dbs.
 At full throttle the generator pumps out 67 dbs making it Honda’s loudest inverter generator.

 The maintenance schedule calls for an oil change every 25-50 hours, depending on how hard you run the generator and how hot it is outside.
-All of the other Honda generators I looked at call for an oil change every 100 hrs, regardless of how hard you run them or the weather.
+Whereas, most Honda generators call for an oil change every 100hrs/6 mos., regardless of how hard you run them or the weather.

-One reason for the difference is that all of Honda’s generators run GX series commercial grade engines except for the 2800s, which use one of Honda’s GC series residential grade engines that comes with a lesser warranty.
+One reason for the difference is all of Honda’s other generators run GX series commercial grade engines.
+The 2800s use one of Honda’s GC series residential grade engines that come with a lesser warranty.